symfony/symfony-docs/security/ldap.rst

 .. caution::

-    It's important to note that the user you configure for the user provider is only going to be retrieving data.
-It is a statically defined user and password.
-If you wish to keep your password out of version control, you may want to configure the password as a parameter.
+    The user configured above in the the user provider is only used to retrieve data.
+It's a static user defined by its username and password (for improved security, define the password as an environment variable).

-    If your ldap server allows you to retrieve information anonymously, you can leave the ``search_dn`` and ``search_password`` as ``null``.
+    If your LDAP server allows to retrieve information anonymously, you can set the ``search_dn`` and ``search_password`` options to ``null``.

 The ``ldap`` user provider supports many different configuration options: